-The Walking Dead debuted all the way back in 2003 and after 193 issues, it all came to an end in 2019.
+The Walking Dead debuted all the way back in 2003 and after 193 issues, the Walking Dead Comic Ended.
 That’s 16 years of story-telling, heartbreak, and of course: zombies.
 The Walking Dead comic ending is perfect, let’s take a look at what happened and why it’s so great.

 While the beloved comics series by Robert Kirkman seemed to reach a sudden end, it turns out Robert and the team had planned the ending for a while but wanted to keep it a complete surprise to fit the nature of the comic series as a whole.

 The end of The Walking Dead Comic began with the death of the big boy himself: Rick Grimes.

 From the very beginning of the comics, it was always said that The Walking Dead is all about Rick’s journey, it’s his experience of going through the apocalypse and while the TV Series strayed away from this concept, the comics always stayed true to that idea for the entirety of it’s run.

 In issue 191, Rick Grimes pulled off one of his finest moments, preventing a war from breaking out and ensuring peace and solidifying a new world for thousands of people.
 He spoke his now famous words: ‘We are NOT The Walking Dead’.

 Then later that issue, he was suddenly killed off by a spoilt little rich boy.
 While it’s not exactly the noblest or epic death in the world of The Walking Dead, the affect Rick Grimes left on the new world is unfathomable.

 READ MORE: 5 Reasons The Walking Dead Is Losing Viewers

 The final Walking Dead comic arrived soon after the death of Rick Grimes and involved quite a hefty time jump.